iamtrask/OM-Welcome-Package/README.md

 ---

 ### Web & Mobile Team
-**Federated Learning for web and mobile**
+**Federated Learning for web and mobile**<br>
 *Building federated learning into the OM ecosystem with support for Android and iOS phones, as well as the browser.
-This team also works on various user interfaces used with the OM codebase.*
+This team also works on various user interfaces used with the OM codebase.*<br>

 **Team Lead:**  Patrick Cason  /  @cereallarceny<br>
 **Team Members:**<br>